-The dedicated men and women of the UMBPF are committed to the principles of community policing.
+The dedicated individuals of the UMBPF are committed to the principles of community policing.
 Crime prevention/awareness programs begin with new student or employee orientation presentations.
 Through the UMBPF website, special pamphlets, fliers, and the crime log, the University community is informed of crime trends, safety tips, and special programs.
-Special UMB alerts (Timely Warnings) are also made through the University's electronic mail system as noted in Section 7.01.
+Special UMB alerts (timely warnings) are also made through the University's electronic mail system as noted in Section 7.01.